CodeAlloc/NHXCrypt/README.md

 ```sh
 handler.decrypt()
 ```
+The functions return the data bytes on success when file write parameter is set to None.
 When verbose is set to True, an exception is raised rather than providing a status code.
 By default, a status code would be provided which can be used to raise exceptions in custom way, for example:
 ```
 status = handler.decrypt()
 if status == 0:
         print("Success")
 ```

-There are 6 different status codes:
+There are 6 different statuses:

 | Status Code | Meaning |
 |---------|-----------|
-|0| Operation Successful
+|0/Bytes| Operation Successful
 |404| Data File not Found
 |500| Invalid Mode
 |505| No Key provided